 - How to turn an ebook cover into a print cover in Pressbooks

 All users have access to the cover generator, with Pressbooks watermarks and ads included in the exported cover files.
 Once you have upgraded a book to the EBOOK Pro Plan, you’ll gain access to watermark- and ad-free ebook cover file exports.
 If you upgrade to the PDF+EBOOK Pro plan, you’ll have access to watermark- and ad-free cover exports for all supported file types.
 The cover creation tool comes at no additional charge to your standard upgrade.
 To access and use it:

 1. Go to Export / Cover Generator.

-2. Adjust your book information (this is automatically imported from what you’ve entered under Book Info, but what you enter here will not overwrite the text you have under Book Info).
+2. Adjust your book information.
+This is automatically imported from what you’ve entered under Book Info, but what you enter here will not override the text you have entered on the Book Info page.

 3. Set your theme (your book cover is going to inherit the font and design style of the theme you applied to your book.
 You can change that theme.)